Setting up Exporters

 Bloat setup

 Run the script on the specific database(s) you will be monitoring for bloat in the cluster.
-See the note below, or in crontab.txt, concerning a superuser requirement for using this script.
+See the note below, or in crontab.txt, concerning special privilege requirements for using this script.

 psql -d postgres -c "CREATE EXTENSION pgstattuple;"